 Whenever the goals feel unattainable, ask yourself: “What do I need to get it?”
 For my marathon example, the answer can include a new pair of running shoes, a wireless headset, a running buddy, or even a gym membership.
 All are very easy to get your hands on, and once you do, you will be one step closer to the goal and out of most of your excuses.

 Knowledge and skills are among the most valuable resources, so don’t discount them.
 You need to practice to run a marathon, and you need guidance to build a startup.
 Right connections are also a valuable resource.
-For instance, you could type “Do my homework” into a chat window now, and our writers would get it off your hands, freeing up your time for achieving other goals.
+For instance, you could type “do my homework online for me” into a chat window now, and our writers would get it off your hands, freeing up your time for achieving other goals.

 Build Your System

 There are dozens of approaches to “get things done”, but I’ve learned there is no such thing as one-size-fits-all.
 I love the Pomodoro technique, but it drove me crazy until I found the right combination of work and rest periods.
 I won’t bore you with summaries of all the books on time management I’ve read.
 Instead, I suggest you skim them, try them, and customize them until they feel like second nature.

 When you feel wrong without using your system, you know you’ve found the holy grail of personal management.
 Incorporate it into your daily routine, weave your interim goals throughout, and watch the magic happen.
 Your goals will come within reach without much effort.